Purple

 Parents and carers involved in an evaluation of the Peep Progression Pathway reported that they have:

-• enhanced aspirations – particularly in relation to their own early years and child development study and work opportunities
+- enhanced aspirations – with many going on to further their own early years and child development study and work opportunities

 The units have been credit-rated by the Scottish Qualifications Authority (SQA) at SCQF levels 3, 4 and 5 - equivalent to entry level 3, level 1 and 2 equivalent in the rest of the UK.